Australia’s best innovators and startup brands explore innovation

-The Sydney Innovation Festival is an annual event that introduces the University community to innovation and discusses the latest insights into the Sydney innovation ecosystem by inviting Australia’s best innovators and thought leaders.
+The Sydney Innovation Festival is an annual event that introduces the University of Sydney community to innovation, exploring the latest Sydney innovation insights with Australia’s best innovators and thought leaders.

 Melissa Wu talks about innovation and the overlaps between owning her own business and excelling as an Olympic athlete.

 Curious about how a startup can go from an idea to closing a successful multi-million dollar raise in under a year?
 Hear the story of Refundid, the latest Australian Fintech startup to do just that.

 What is it like to work in a startup?
 Ask a student.
 How can I be involved in a startup society?
 Ask a student.
 What stories can we learn from Australia’s best innovators?
 Ask a student!
 This panel consists of recent graduates, and students involved in innovation across the University.

 Utilise your FASS skills in the startup world.
 Find out how unique skills add value from University of Sydney FASS alumni Matthew Bright.
 All students are welcome, but specifically targeted to the Faculty of Arts and Social Sciences.

 The University of Sydney is launching the brand-new Multidisciplinary Major/Minor in Innovation and Entrepreneurship.
 Come along to this session to find out what this new major offers and how it will set you up for your future career.